 At the time, we didn’t celebrate Christmas, so I learned to give any day of the year, no specific holiday or season.

-I’m very thankful for this early training, because I now do celebrate Christmas.
+I’m very thankful for this early training, because I did start celebrating Christmas as an adult.

-We need to be smart about our giving during the holiday season, or you may give, but it won’t be very cheerful.
+We all need to be smart about our giving during the holiday season, or we may give, but it won’t be very cheerful.